dailystory/WordPress/plugin/readme.txt

 ### Where can I get support?
 For technical questions, please ask <a href="http://stackoverflow.com/" rel="friend" title="Stack Overflow">on Stack Overflow using the DailyStory tag</a>.
 For all other questions, <a href="https://www.dailystory.com/contact-us" rel="friend" title="Contact Us">please contact us</a>.

-### What is DailyStory?
-DailyStory is a [Customer Engagement Platform](https://www.dailystory.com) that includes everything your team needs to convert today's visitor into tomorrow's customer.

 ### What are the requirements?
 This plugin requires a DailyStory Site ID.
 You can find your DailyStory Site ID on the Tracking Code page in settings